Trasselfrisyr/SLIC-GSM-rotary-phone/README.md

 - Capacitor, electrolyte, 470uF 16V
 - Capacitor, ceramic, 100nF 50V
 - 3.5mm TRS male x2 (if your GSM board has got jacks)
+- Perf board for mounting the components
+- Socket, 24 pin wide DIP, for Pro Mini (makes it easier to replace or re-program)
+- FTDI programmer (USB to TTL serial converter)

+Required tools:

+- Soldering equipment (for electronics)
+- Computer with Arduino Software (IDE)